engineer-work/engineer-work/README.md

 > Therefore, it is important to promote 🤝 fairness, responsibility, and respect for human life so that communities can grow safely and peacefully. 🕊️✨

+> 🧍⚛️ Think of each human as a single atom.
+Every action 🎬 and event 📍 can create a chain reaction 🔄 that may lead to conflict ⚔️, chaos 🌪️, and damage to society 🏙️💔.
+If these patterns can be predicted 🔮📊 and addressed early ⏳, it becomes possible to prevent major crises 🚨, disasters 🌋, and large-scale suffering 🌎🤝🕊️✨.

 [💸🤑💰](https://engineer-e.github.io/Nvidia-Learning/donate/donate.html) [Pain creates the story—but choice writes the ending.
 Be the one who breaks the cycle, not continues it.](https://engineer-work.github.io/Join-Company/war_prediction/human_uncertainty_pain_based_on_eduction.html) [💸🤑💰](https://engineer-e.github.io/Nvidia-Learning/donate/donate.html)